fluffy/ietf/rtcweb-video/draft-ietf-rtcweb-video-03.md

 Precise handling (e.g., resizing the element a video is rendered in versus scaling down the received stream; decisions around letter/pillarboxing) is left to the discretion of the application.

-Note that the default video scan format (Y'CbCr 4:2:0) is known to be less than optimal for the representation of screen content produced by most systems in use at the time of this document's publication, which generally use RGB with at least 24 bits per sample.
-In the future, it may be advisable to use video codecs optimized for screen content for the representation of this type of content.

 Additionally, attention is drawn to the requirements in
 {{I-D.ietf-rtcweb-security-arch}} section 5.2 and the